prontoplugins/ultimatethemingforjirasd/docs/index.md

 So it means you can use the layout multiple places, like e.g. a sidebar added layout can be used multiple places.
 But the actual content is added on the themes.
 And thus on the locations that use the theme.

+### Widgets

+#### Fields to My requests, and export to CSV

+The addon lets you add additional fields as columns to the table on the "My/All requests" page:
+ 1. Go to e.g. My requests
+ 2. Click "Customise the table" (beneath the table).
+A modal opens.
+ 3. Add the fields.
+Fields can be moved up and down.
+This will be reflected in the list.

+You can not change the order of the standard fields.

+In the modal, you can also enable export to CSV.
+When enabled, a button for this shows up right under the request list.